khalil-research/Neur2RO/README.md

 To run data collection, execute the following command.
 When implementing new problems or debugging, set `--debug 1` to prevent multiprocessing, which will make debugging easier.
-Note that the data collection in the repository does not exactly reproduce the dataset in the paper.
-However, previous datasets are available at [ADD].
+Note that the data collection in the repository does not exactly reproduce the dataset in the paper after refactoring the code.
+However, previous datasets are available at https://drive.google.com/drive/folders/1GU5KJcEP4P_ALbPKFTRuqfKrpquY6r8x?usp=sharing.
 ```
 python -m ro.scripts.02_generate_dataset --problem kp --n_procs [N] --debug 0
 ```